Evalet: Evaluating Large Language Models through Functional Fragmentation: Discussion

 \subsection{Limitations}

-Our work has several limitations: \begin{itemize} \item \textbf{Limitations of Functional Fragmentation}: Our technical evaluation showed that our approach may fail to account for the relative importance of each fragment-level function or the holistic attributes of outputs.
-Future work can extend our approach to assign priority ratings to each function (e.g., manually by the practitioner or automatically suggested by the system) and generate additional functions that can represent the holistic qualities of outputs. \item \textbf{Dataset Scale}: Our user study used datasets with hundreds of samples.
-However, practitioners often handle larger datasets and, while our system can support these, users may struggle to navigate and interpret the numerous fragment-level functions.
-Future work could introduce an additional clustering step to combine similar functions and reduce complexity. \item \textbf{User Study - Fragmented vs. Holistic}: Our user study compared exploration of fragmented evaluations against holistic evaluations to clearly isolate their distinct affordances.
+Our work has several limitations: \begin{itemize} \item \textbf{Function Priority}: Our technical evaluation showed that our approach does not account for the relative importance of each fragment-level function.
+Future work could add priority ratings to functions (e.g., manually by the user or suggested by the system). \item \textbf{Real-World Practice and Deployment}: Further research into real-world use of \approach{} and \sysname{} is required to understand how this evaluation method integrates into practitioners' workflows.
+To facilitate this, we plan to release \sysname{} as open-source. \item \textbf{Controllability}: \sysname{} supports control of the \approach{} process by allowing users to exclude or re-rate fragment-level functions.
+We initially included or considered additional controls (e.g., function relabeling, cluster editing, fragment-size editing), but pilot users found that these added cognitive overhead without clear benefit.
+Due to the time constraints in the user study, we opted for not including these features in the system used during the study.
+However, as seen from the findings, some participants reported needing more control (e.g., fragment size), suggesting that this feature is valuable in certain workflows or to certain users.
+In the open-source release of \sysname{}, we plan to introduce these controls as advanced settings for users. \item \textbf{Dataset Scale}: Our user study and examples used datasets with 100–200 samples, whereas practitioners often handle larger datasets.
+Although \sysname{} can support these, the linear growth in fragment-level functions and clusters may hinder users' ability to navigate the space and decide where to start their analysis.
+One way to address this is to apply our clustering technique recursively to create more cluster levels, which can help summarize and decompose the vast space of functions for users. \sysname{} can also incorporate proactive agentic guidance~\cite{pu2025assistance, prasongpongchai2025talk, chen2025need} to identify and highlight significant clusters or functions that can help kickstart users' analysis. \item \textbf{User Study - Fragmented vs. Holistic}: Our user study compared exploration of fragmented evaluations against holistic evaluations to clearly isolate their distinct affordances.
 In practice, these two methods should be used together.
-While participants offered insights into how to combine them, further studies are needed to understand actual usage patterns. \item \textbf{Real-World Practice and Deployment}: Further research into real-world use of \approach{} and \sysname{} is required to understand how this evaluation method integrates into practitioners' workflows.
-To facilitate this, we plan to release \sysname{} as open-source. \end{itemize}
+While participants offered insights into how to combine them, further studies are needed to understand actual usage patterns. \end{itemize}